School-Shaped/platform/README.md

 This model defines a javascript class which has the fields username, name and passwordHash, which can be populated based on the "Teachers" table.
 A couple things to note:

 First, the first argument to the model is "Teacher", whereas the table name we defined in our migration was "Teachers" (with an s).
 This is no mistake.
 Sequelize does some magic to make naming easier.
-One of it's less sensible pieces of magic is adding an "s" on to the table name argument passed into sequelize.define.
+One of its less sensible pieces of magic is adding an "s" on to the table name argument passed into sequelize.define.

 Second, we have no createdAt or updatedAt fields in this model, although those were defined in the migration.
 Again, this is no mistake.
 Sequelize automatically defines a createdAt and updatedAt field in every model, and sets those automatically when creating and updating rows.

-Third, there is block of code:
+Third, there is a block of code:
 ``` javascript
 associate: function(models) {
                 Teacher.hasMany(models.Student, {foreignKey: "TeacherId"})